nrmancuso/FireStoreUploader/README.md

 ### Prerequisites

 You need to have the Oracle JRE 11 or one of the open-source variants installed, and be familiar with the command line.
-This program only supports parsing CSV files right now.
-Obviously, you will need a CSV file of books if you want to upload anything.
-Luckily, I've included one [here](https://github.com/nmancus1/FireStoreUploader/blob/master/book_data/books.csv).
+This program only supports parsing XLSX files right now.
+Obviously, you will need a XLSX file of books if you want to upload anything.
+Luckily, I've included one [here](https://github.com/nmancus1/FireStoreUploader/blob/master/book_data/TextBooks.xlsx).

 ### Usage